Read Aristotle with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Aristotle’s influence on philosophy.

-The central claim is this: Aristotle, a towering figure in ancient philosophy, exerted profound influence on various fields of philosophy and science, shaping intellectual discourse for centuries.
+In plain terms: Aristotle, a towering figure in ancient philosophy, exerted profound influence on various fields of philosophy and science, shaping intellectual discourse for centuries.

 - Schools of Philosophical Thought: Aristotle's influence is clearest where later readers inherit new questions, methods, or suspicions, not merely where Aristotle appears as an important name in the canon.